Pain in Both Legs? Stenosis vs. Sciatica Explained

 If your pain isn’t an emergency but is starting to control your life, it’s time to see a specialist.
 Has the pain lingered for several weeks without improvement?
 Is it interfering with your daily activities, like walking, working, or sleeping?
 A key indicator is pain that starts in your lower back and travels down into your leg—a classic sign of nerve involvement.
 You don’t have to accept this as your new normal.
 A professional evaluation can pinpoint the exact cause of your discomfort.
 Our team can create a personalized plan with effective pain management treatments to help you get back to doing what you love.

-Why an Accurate Diagnosis Is Your First Step to Relief
+Why the Right Diagnosis Is Your First Step to Feeling Better

 Trying to figure out what’s causing your back and leg pain can feel like solving a puzzle with missing pieces.
 While lumbar stenosis and sciatica share some symptoms, they are distinct conditions that affect your spine differently.
 Getting a correct diagnosis is the most critical step you can take because it directly shapes your treatment plan.
 An effective strategy for stenosis won’t necessarily work for sciatica, and vice versa.
 A pinpoint diagnosis ensures you’re not just managing symptoms but addressing the root cause of your back pain.
 This clarity is what allows us to create a personalized roadmap to get you feeling better, faster.